NoiseFX

 Each style has different effects, therefore, the noise widgets (sections) will vary depending on the currently loaded style.
 Each widget handles a specific effect/behaviour within the style e.g., Lighting, Pigment turbulence, Color bleeding.

 On the left side of each widget, you will always find a generalized term for the behaviour of each effect.
-This term also specifies the appearance of the effect icon which is shown as a sphere preview.
+Right next to it, there will be a sphere icon that gives a preview of what the effect will do.

 Toggle/reset

-Underneath the widget icon, you will find two buttons.
+To the right of the preview icon, you will find two buttons.

 This button resets the NoiseFX values for that effect, allowing to start anew or completely remove its influence.